whitehatspidey7/Counter/README.md

-# WEB-DEVELOPMENT
+# Counter website
-Collection of Web developement projects I have made so far.
+A basic Counter website involving HTML,CSS and Javascript which I made as a newbie.